silicakes/myQuery/README.md

 myQuery
 =======

-myQuery(MikeQuery) my attempt to understand the architecture and design behind jQuery.
+myQuery(MikeQuery) is my attempt to understand the architecture and design behind jQuery.

 It's written without reading any kind of documentation, while maintaining the same results expected from the original jQuery methods.